How much do employers know about how blind people perform specific job tasks?

 [11.4% of employers answered correctly]

-Low vision options include getting a larger computer monitor or to use software like ZoomText or Magic to enhance the size of what appears onscreen.
-Persons who have little or no usable vision would use a screen reader software package, which reads the words on the screen aloud.
-These include JAWS, System Access, Window-Eyes, or NVDA.
-Some persons may prefer to use a refreshable braille display in addition to the screen reader.
+Low vision options include a larger computer monitor, screen magnification software (like ZoomText), or built-in screen magnification (like Magnifier in Windows) to enhance the size of what appears onscreen.
+People who have little or no usable vision would use screen reader software, which reads the words on the screen aloud, such as JAWS or NVDA.
+Windows and Apple both offer built-in screen readers (Narrator and VoiceOver, respectively).
+Some people may use a refreshable braille display in addition to the screen reader.
 This allows for more detailed editing and proofreading.
-In addition, the use of a refreshable braille display makes a computer accessible to someone who is both deaf and blind.
+The use of a refreshable braille display also makes a computer accessible to someone who is both deaf and blind.

 3. Use general office equipment, such as a copier or multi-line telephone system?